4.5 out of 5

 Terra Memoria - Screenshot

 To cook, head to a campfire or an inn to initiate the option to cook.
 Choose a recipe that has all the ingredients.
-You’ll then jump into a mini game where players have to input the correct buttons/direction arrows to have a successful item.
+You’ll then jump into a minigame where you’ll have to input the correct buttons/direction arrows to have a successful item.
 You can only cook a recipe once so don’t spend too much money on ingredients you don’t need.
 For how troublesome it is to get money, be smart with your cash.

-When you have Opal in your party, you can create pins the same way you cook, at a campfire and inn.
-There’s no mini game with this, just need to have the right materials for a specific pin to create.
+When you have Opal in your party, you can create pins the same way you cook, at campfires and inns.
+There’s no minigame with this, though.
+You just need to have the right materials for a specific pin to create.
 More pins become available as you play the game.

-With a variety of game styles Terra Memoria offers, it doesn’t offer a mini game for fishing.
-Instead, if you go to a dock with a fishing rod sticking up and select the action button on your controller, you’ll earn a fish for your inventory.
-That’s it and feels a bit of a letdown that there isn’t someone else.
+For the variety of game styles Terra Memoria offers, it surprisingly doesn’t have a minigame for fishing.
+Instead, if you go to a dock with a fishing rod sticking up and press the action button, you’ll earn a fish for your inventory.
+That’s it.
+It feels like a bit of a letdown that there isn’t more involved.

 Pixel Wonderland

-The world of Terra is very colorful with its pixel-style character art in a 3D environment.
-Buildings, bridges, forests and other environments are done in 3D but look beautiful.
-Outside the main characters and a few side characters, many townsfolk look similar with different color variations.
-The animations are clean and simple but give it that classic RPG feel from the ‘90s such as Breath of Fire IV.
+The world of Terra is very colorful with its 2D pixel-style character art in a 3D environment.
+Buildings, bridges, forests, and other areas are rendered in 3D and look beautiful.
+That said, outside the main characters and a few side characters, many townsfolk look similar with different color variations.
+The animations are clean and simple but give it that classic RPG feel from the ‘90s reminiscent of title like Breath of Fire IV.

-The game’s soundtrack, composed by Yponeko, is soothing to make Terra Memoria more of a laid back, cozy RPG.
-Battle themes are more energetic and the sound changes to different instruments depending where you are at.
+The game’s soundtrack, composed by Yponeko, is soothing, making Terra Memoria more of a laid back, cozy RPG.
+Battle themes are more energetic, and the sound changes to different instruments depending on where you are.
 The scores feel right and welcoming for this indie game.
-The soundtrack is available on Bandcamp, Steam and Nintendo eShop for purchasing and streaming on Apple Music (Disc 1, Disc 2) and Spotify (Disc 1, Disc 2).
+The soundtrack is available on Bandcamp, Steam and the Nintendo eShop for purchase and streams on Apple Music (Disc 1, Disc 2) and Spotify (Disc 1, Disc 2).

 The Final Crystal